-Key Audit Matter Our Audit Approach Our Observations Valuationoflevel3investmentsThe investments measured at fair value using level 3 inputs make up approximately 129% of total equity and are considered to be the key driver of the Fund's financial performance.We consider the fair value of level 3 investments to be an audit risk.
+Key Audit Matter Our Audit Approach Our Observations Valuation of level 3 investments The investments measured at fair value using level 3 inputs make up approximately 59% of total equity and are considered to be the key driver of the Fund's financial performance.
+We consider the fair value of level 3 investments to be an audit risk.
 Fair market values for level 3 investments cannot be derived directly from quoted prices in active markets.
 Fair market values for level 3 investments are derived from valuation techniques that include unobservable inputs which, by their nature, may contain an element of judgement or estimation uncertainty.
-In light of materiality, and in the context of the financial statements as a whole, level 3 investments are considered to be the area which had the greatest impact on our audit.Reference is made to note 13 and note 14 for further details on the level 3 investments held at year end.
-Our audit procedures with respect to the fair value of level 3 investments included assessing the appropriateness of the valuation techniques used to value level 3 investments, obtaining supporting evidence with respect to the level 3 investments from the Investment Manager of the Fund and reconciling the fair value input factors of level 3 investments to independent sources.
+In light of materiality, and in the context of the financial statements as a whole, level 3 investments are considered to be the area which had the greatest impact on our audit.
+Reference is made to note 13 and note 14 for further details on the level 3 investments held at year end.
 The procedures performed did not yield significant findings relating to the fair value of level 3 investments.
 No issues noted.